bobeatslollipop/bobeatslollipop.github.io/README.md

 Participated actively project lead by Adobe and professors from Northwestern University and University of Maryland.
 Responsible for running and designing experiments for file versioning.
 In particular, we wish to continue and improve the work https://dl.acm.org/doi/10.14778/2824032.2824035.

 ### Undergraduate Research, 2021-2022
 Presented papers and discussed new ideas with other students and professor Konstantin Makarychev.
 Worked to improve machine learning-augmented data strucutres, such as Bloom filters.
-In particular, I'm seeking to improve https://iclr.cc/virtual/2021/poster/2672.

 # Academic Papers
 Anxin Guo, Jingwei Li, Pattara Sukprasert, Samir Khuller, Amol Deshpande, and  Koyel Mukherjee, _To Store or Not to Store: a graph theoretical approach for Dataset Versioning_.
 Manuscript.

 # Awards and Honors
-Top 13% in the extended round of Google Hashcode, 2020 Junior Career Award in Mathematics, Northwestern University Math Department 2022
+Top 13% in the extended round of Google Hashcode, 2020\\
+Junior Career Award in Mathematics, Northwestern University Math Department 2022